AceFF: A State-of-the-Art Machine Learning Potential for Small Molecules: Results

 We see that OrbMol is the most accurate model, with AceFF-2 a close second.
 From left to right, the other MLIPs perform similarly until ANI-2X, which is significantly worse.
 GFN2-XTB performs poorly compared to the MLIPs, and as expected, GAFF has very large errors.

 We also performed a second torsion scan benchmark from Behara et al.~\cite{behara2024}.
 This torsion scan contains charged molecules, specifically [0,-1,+1].
 The reference torsion drives were done with MP2/heavy-aug-cc-pVTZ, and the reference single point energies were labeled with CCSD(T)/CBS.
 The benchmark differs from the Sellers et al torsion scan in that we do not perform any geometry optimizations.
 This benchmark tests only the energy error of the MLIP and not the force calculations.
 We did the single point calculations for OrbMol, AceFF-2, AceFF-1.0, AIMNet2, GFN2-XTB, and GAFF.
-We took the single point results for MACE-OFF23 and the DFT method wB97M-V/dzvp from\cite{behara2024} for extra comparison.
+We took the single point results for MACE-OFF23 from\cite{behara2024} for extra comparison.

 The MAE of each method is plotted in figure~\ref{fig:torsion_scan}b.
 The trend between models is approximately the same as the Sellers et al torsion scan.
 As expected, the biggest outliers in AceFF-1.0 are the charged molecules, and similarly for MACE-OFF23 which was designed for only neutral molecules.
-The DFT method $\omega$B97M-V/DZVP is less accurate than the MLIP OrbMol; however, OrbMol was trained on OMol25, which used $\omega$B97M-V/TZVPD.
-The larger basis set offers increased accuracy.
-AceFF and MACE-OFF23 are also trained on DFT data using the same functional and a larger basis set, but they do not reach the same accuracy.
-This can be explained by the compounding effects of a smaller dataset (by a factor of more than 10x) and a smaller model architecture when compared to OrbMol.
+While UMA, OrbMol, and AceFF2 demonstrate a more balanced performance across both neutral and charged molecules, charged species still represent the most significant deviations for all three.
+Notably, AIMNet2 is the only model where the largest outlier is a neutral molecule.